uctv9805/char-design-portfolio/README.md

 ### Contact Page

 This allows the user to contact the artist directly.
-After viewing their work througout the site the user can now get in touch to arrange to work with the artisit.
+After viewing their work throughout the site the user can now get in touch to arrange to work with the artist.

 - The user is asked to provide their name and email address - the form will prompt the user if any of the information is filled out incorrectly or not at all.